 Over time, the distinction between the Managed and Detection Response (MDR) and Managed Security Service Provider (MSSP) has become blurry due to the overlap of their uses.

 A managed security service provider (MSSP) is an outsource service provider that provides an organization with monitoring of security devices to protect digital infrastructures.
-IT security services may include virus and spam blocking, secure web application firewalls, intrusion detection, firewalls, and Virtual Private Network (VPN) management.
+Remote IT security services may include virus and spam blocking, secure web application firewalls, intrusion detection, firewalls, and Virtual Private Network (VPN) management.

 MDR may sound like MSSP but there are some distinct differences between the two.
 Below, five major differences are briefly explained.